-Currently, there are six (6) separate land use documents that regulate development and establish land use policies/goals for areas within Downtown Hayward, making it difficult to implement a consistent vision for various projects in the City.
-One of many reasons for the City to craft a new Downtown Specific Plan is to make it easier for everyone interested in doing business in Downtown to comply with the goal of a more dynamic shopping, entertainment, and arts district.
+Currently, there are six (6) separate land use documents that regulate development and establish land use policies/goals for areas within Downtown Hayward.
+This number of documents makes it difficult to implement a consistent vision for various projects in the City.
+One of many reasons for the City to craft a new Downtown Specific Plan is to make it easier for everyone interested in doing business in Downtown to comply with the goal of a more dynamic shopping, entertainment and arts district.

 The Downtown Specific Plan and Code provides a strategy to achieve the community's vision of a resilient, safe, attractive, and vibrant historic Downtown by clearly outlining an implementation plan, delineating an inclusive, multi-modal circulation system, integrating public open spaces, and establishing new regulations that clearly establish Downtown Hayward as the heart of the City and a destination for visitors and residents.
-The Downtown Specific Plan and Code aims to implement the goals and policies of the Hayward 2040 General Plan.
-A summary of the proposed Plan and Code revisions is included as Attachment IV.